vlin39/gale_shapley/README.md

 ## The Gale–Shapley Algorithm

 The **Gale–Shapley algorithm**, introduced in 1962 by David Gale and Lloyd Shapley, provides a guaranteed solution to the stable matching problem.
-It ensures that a stable matching always exists and can be efficiently found through a process of proposals and tentative acceptances.
+It ensures that a stable matching always exists and can be efficiently found through a process of proposals and acceptances.

 ### How It Works